Pedagogy Enhanced With Technology for Educational Reform

 - PEWTER Co-teaching & mentoring - Faculty are encouraged to contact your CSU Digital Ambassador to work together on a plan to integrate a new technology into your current course, or improve your pedagogical approaches with an existing technology.
 Email: firstname.lastname@example.org to set up a time.

-Funded in part by a gift from Google's Education Research Unit, the CSU Digital Ambassador program has three goals:
+Funded in part by an initial gift from Google's Education Research Unit in the fall of 2012, the CSU Digital Ambassador program is coordinate by the Chancellor's office and has three goals:

 students.
 The Digital Ambassador will establish a consistent feedback loop to triage issues voiced by faculty and students, and will participate in a quarterly meeting with the Chancellor’s Office to discuss solutions to common obstacles and highlight major milestones.